 The active speller's time will begin after the pronouncer pronounces the first word on the Spell-off Word List.
 The same words will be delivered in the same order to each speller in the Spell-off.
-Passing or skipping is not allowed; the speller must make a sincere and plausible attempt to spell each word before being given the next word on the list.
+Passing or skipping is not allowed; the speller must make a sincere and plausible attempt to spell each word before being given the next word on the list

 The active speller will have the benefit of viewing a monitor featuring each word's part of speech, language of origin and definition.
-The active speller may ask questions of the pronouncer; however, time used asking questions and receiving answers will be part of the 90-second time limit.
+The active speller may ask questions of the pronouncer, just as they would during a normal spelling round; however, time used asking questions and receiving answers will be part of the 90-second time limit.
 Any spelling not completed within the 90-second time limit will not count toward the total score.